Los 40 USA

 Gauff “in shock” over selection as US flag bearer

 Tennis star Gauff, who will be making her Olympics debut in the women’s singles and doubles, was confirmed as the Americans’ female flag bearer on Wednesday.
-“I wanted to cry when I found out but my whole team was there, so went in the corner and I did it,” Gauff told the Paris 2024 official website.
+“I wanted to cry when I found out but my whole team was there, so I went in the corner and did it,” Gauff told the Paris 2024 official website.
 “I truly am in shock and I don’t take it for granted and I’m going to try to take it all in and I know this will be a memory I will remember for the rest of my life.”

-James, who is a two-time gold-medal winner with the men’s basketball team, was announced as the male flag bearer on Monday.
-“For a kid from Akron, this responsibility means everything to not only myself, but to my family, all the kids in my hometown, my teammates, fellow Olympians and so many people across the country with big aspirations,” the 39-year-old NBA legend said in a press release issued by the United States Olympic and Paralympic Committee.
+NBA legend James, who is a two-time gold-medal winner with the men’s basketball team, was announced as the male flag bearer on Monday.
+“For a kid from Akron, this responsibility means everything to not only myself, but to my family, all the kids in my hometown, my teammates, fellow Olympians and so many people across the country with big aspirations,” the 39-year-old said in a press release issued by the United States Olympic and Paralympic Committee.

 Where will USA be in Paris 2024 parade?

 All other countries will join the parade in the order that their French-language name falls in the alphabet.
 Russian and Belarusian athletes are allowed to compete at Paris 2024 as neutrals, but will not take part in the opening ceremony.
-Below is a list of the full order of the Parade of Nations, including the names of all known flag bearers:

 Olympics opening ceremony: order and flag bearers by country